Q: Can I embed Screencast videos in my PowerSchool Learning class?

 If you see the Windows Media icon on your video you can embed your video using Embed the Web, but the quality of the embed is not as good as Flash.
 Windows Media files are not optimized, and require third party plug-ins that are not normally installed on all computers.
 Again, to embed these videos, open them in Screencast, click on the Share tab, and copy the code below Embed on your page.

 If you see the Silverlight icon on your video you will not currently be able to embed this video in your PowerSchool Learning class.
 While Silverlight is an increasingly strong tool for web media, the plugin needed to display Silverlight media files are not as common as other web utilities, like Flash.

 There are other options available to PowerSchool Learning users.
 Primarily, you can upload your Videos directly to PowerSchool Learning.
 We automatically encode all uploaded videos into into MP4 files that are displayed using our built-in flash video player.
-You can learn more about Haiku video encoding from the following video tutorial:

 If you wish to continue having your videos hosted by Screencast, we recommend encoding all of your videos as MP4 files before you upload them to ensure you are using their flash based player and can easily embed your videos in PowerSchool Learning.
 There are many methods for doing this, but one tool that is both effective and easy to use is called Handbrake.
 You can find out more about Handbrake at their site:

 Finally, there are many other web based services that you can use to host your video files, among them YouTube, TeacherTube, and Vimeo.
 Each of these sites encodes your video into a web friendly format and provides a media player that will embed easily into your PowerSchool Learning class.